Are you driven and motivated to making a positive impact with those you work with?

 The Southwest Connecticut Mental Health System (SWCMHS) strives to provide high quality, compassionate and culturally competent mental health and substance abuse services to adults with behavioral health disorders who are indigent.
 With three locations throughout Fairfield County, SWCMHS, promotes and administers comprehensive recovery oriented services in the areas of mental health treatment and substance abuse prevention and treatment.
 These services include inpatient treatment programs and outpatient clinical services, as well as a wide range of additional supportive treatment services.

-SWCMHS seeks a qualified individual for the position of Clinical Social Worker for the Young Adult Services (YAS) Unit.
-It is located at Greater Bridgeport Community Mental Health Center (GBCMHC), 1635 Central Avenue, Bridgeport, CT.
-The position is full-time, 40 hours weekly, 1st shift, with a work schedule of 8:00 a.m. to 4:30 p.m., Monday through Friday.
-The position number is 26688.
-This position is Bilingual (English/Spanish) only.
+SWCMHS seeks a qualified individual for the position of Clinical Social Worker to join our a Team within our Outpatient Clinical Services Unit (CSU).
+The reporting location is 1635 Central Avenue in Bridgeport.
+This position is full-time, first shift, 35 hours per week, with a work schedule of 8:30am to 4:00pm, Monday through Friday.
+The position number is 27720.

-- Document regularly in an electronic medical record (EMR) system; and
+- Regularly document in an electronic medical record;

 - Meet agency and other regulatory body requirements.